lanagarmire/Asgard/README.md

                         connectivity = "negative",
                         drug.type = "FDA")
 ```
-Use ?GetDrug for more help
+Use '?GetDrug' for more help
 #### Step 5
 #### Drug combination analysis
 ```